miamiww/hugoBlog/content/post/100days/Day-32.md

 63  * * *
 64  * * *
 ```
 Clearly I couldn't, but 219.158.39.42 at least seems to be in China.
+At least that's something.
+See you tomorrow.